kogakure/website-hugo-stefanimhoff.de/app/_drafts/gulp-tutorial-4-css-generation-sass.markdown

 {% endhighlight %}
 {% endfigure %}

 I load all my files with the suffix of `*.sass` or `*.scss`.
 First I pipe the files through *Plumber*.
-It will keep Gulp running if I create a syntax error in one of my files.
-Gulp would normally just crash with an error.
+It will keep Gulp.js running if I create a syntax error in one of my files.
+It would normally just crash with an error.
 The next step creates the CSS files, running the `sass` command.
 I create source maps and finally put the CSS files to it’s destination.

 {% aside aside-hint %}
 <h4>F#*k!ng Source Maps</h4>